johnhenry/http-store/readme.md

 ```

-When connecting, you may attach the following attributes to a url to specify a socket's properties:
+When connecting, you may attach the following attributes to a url to specify a socket's attributes:

+- ?enqueue= < object >  - object sent at beginning of connection.
+(See Commands)
 - ?binary=true          - items enqueued on this channel will be stored as binary data (See Commands)
 - ?type= < string >     - items enqueued will be stored with type type (See Commands)
+- ?queue=true           - makes the socket a queue (See Commands)

+- ?peek=true            - items dequed/popped will remain in the database (See Commands)
+- ?full=true            - full items will be dequed/popped - not just their values (See Commands)
 - ?subscribe=true       - subscribes the socket to updates (See Commands)
-- ?queue=true     - makes the socket a queue (See Commands)
-- ?closeout= < object > - sends an item on a socket and closes it out [NOT IMPLEMENTED]

-Example: Connect to a web socket with subscribe set
+Example: Connect to a web socket with the subscribe set

 ```
 wscat -c http://127.0.0.1:8080/integers/primes?subscribe=true